kamens/gae_bingo/README.md

 Plus extra goodies:

-* Drop-in split testing for App Engine with minimal configuration
+* Drop into App Engine with minimal configuration
 * Framework agnostic -- works with webapp, Django, Flask, whatever.
 * Persistent storage of test results -- if you're running experiments that take a long time like, say, [testing your software's effects on a student's education](http://www.khanacademy.org), that's no problem.